2022 Philippine Senate election: Results

 The commission originally expected to proclaim the winners in seven days.
-A week after the election, the commission said it plans to proclaim the winners on May 18.

-The commission sitting as the National Board of Canvassers did proclaim the winning senators on May 18.
-The last certificate of canvass yet to be canvassed, the one from Lanao del Sur, will no longer materially affect which candidates win or lose.
+A week after the election, the commission said it planned to proclaim the winners on May 18.
+The commission, sitting as the National Board of Canvassers, proclaimed the winning senators on May 18, as the last certificate of canvass—from Lanao del Sur—had yet to be canvassed but no longer materially affected the outcome of the election.

-UniTeam's Win Gatchalian and Migz Zubiri, shared guest candidate Joel Villanueva, and Risa Hontiveros of TRoPa all successfully defended their seats.
+UniTeam's Win Gatchalian and Juan Miguel Zubiri, shared guest candidate Joel Villanueva, and Risa Hontiveros of TRoPa all successfully defended their seats.
 Returning senators are UniTeam's Jinggoy Estrada, his half-brother JV Ejercito of the Lacson–Sotto slate, shared candidates Loren Legarda and Francis Escudero, and independent Alan Peter Cayetano.
 Neophyte senators are topnotcher Robin Padilla of Tuloy na Pagbabago, shared candidate Raffy Tulfo, and UniTeam's Mark Villar.

-Two former senators, Gregorio Honasan, and Antonio Trillanes, lost in their bids to reenter the Senate.
+Two former senators, Gregorio Honasan, and Antonio Trillanes, lost their bids to reenter the Senate.

-Incumbents Dick Gordon and Leila de Lima did not successfully defend their seats.
+Incumbents Dick Gordon and Leila de Lima failed to defend their seats.